 The secretary will provide a copy of the appeal to the other party.
-If the other party wishes to respond, he or she must do so in writing to the president, the provost, or the vice president within five days after receiving the appeal.
+If the other party wishes to respond, he or she must do so in writing to the secretary within five days after receiving the appeal.
 Within 14 days after receiving the appeal, the president, provost, or vice president will provide a written appeal decision to the parties.
 If the appeal is granted, the matter will be returned to the hearing panel for reconsideration.
 In his or her decision, the president, provost, or vice president may give the hearing panel instructions regarding the nature and extent of its reconsideration.
 The hearing panel will act promptly to reconsider the matter and will issue a revised report to the decision maker.
 The decision maker will promptly issue a new decision, which is not subject to appeal.

 7.8.
 Time Periods